ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Conversely, an overly lengthy planning process where team members insist on getting every minute detail upfront can be an indicator of a serious cultural problem, where team members are paralyzed by fear of making

 a mistake.
 Effective planning won t eliminate risk, but thinking through important, high-level decisions in advance can minimize it.
 A team that obsesses over details may be afraid of making mistakes or unwilling to iterate on their work both symptoms of overly results-driven management.
-Individuals should not be punished for reasonable mistakes or planning oversights. it's fine if a tech spec isn t perfect upfront; expect your team to find mistakes or gaps during implementation, and update the spec when those issues are found.
+Individuals should not be punished for reasonable mistakes or planning oversights.
+It's fine if a tech spec isn t perfect upfront; expect your team to find mistakes or gaps during implementation, and update the spec when those issues are found.

 Prototyping as Part of Spec Writing![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.085.png)